bavialle/git-practice/README.md

 Merging means to bring the changes from one branch into another.

 - A fast forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
 - An Automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
 This creates a new commit on the current branch.

+## What's a remote?

+A remote repo is ne hosted somewhere other than ou local machine.
+We can add remotes with 'git remote add', and set up *tracking branches* to track differeneces between our local and remote repos.

+We push to remotes with 'git push', and fetch from them with 'git fetch'.
+We can also fetch and mergein one step with 'git pull'.